Advice from Departments

 What else would be helpful for first-year students to know?

 Our faculty are interested in models that center decision making and economic variables to help understand behaviors, study social issues, inform policymakers, and apply economic decision-making tools to financial market problems and the financial analysis of market participants.
-We offer a major and minor in Economics and a major in Economics with a concentration in financial markets.
+We offer a major in Economics and a major in Economics with a concentration in financial markets.
 Colby, being a liberal arts institution, does not offer courses in business administration, management, marketing, or advertising.

 Who can students contact if they have additional questions?